centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/operatingsystems-linux-nrpe3.md

 yum install centreon-pack-operatingsystems-linux-nrpe3
 ```

-2. Install the "Linux NRPE3" Monitoring Connector from **Configuration > Monitoring Connectors Manager**in the WUI.
+2. Install the "Linux NRPE3" Monitoring Connector from **Configuration > Monitoring Connector Manager**in the WUI.

 </TabItem>
 </Tabs>